Gonow Way: Gonow Way M2

 The Gonow Xingwang M2 or Gonow Way M2 is the 4-door pickup version of the regular Gonow Way with the prices ranging from 30,900 yuan to 32,800 yuan.

 New Gonow EM10 and Dongfeng Ruitaite EM10

 The New Gonow EM10 and Dongfeng Ruitaite EM10 (瑞泰特 EM10) are rebadged electric panel vans based on the Gonow Way CL by Dongfeng.
 The Ruitaite EM10 utilizes the vehicle body of the Way CL panel van with little to no further modifications besides the sealed up front grille with the Dongfeng logo and the tailgate still features the stamped Gonow text.
-The Ruitaite EM10 is powered by an electric motor producing 61hp and 205N·m.
-There are three range variants, the 215km, 255km and 278km variants all have the same top speed of 85km/h.
-The 255km variant is equipped with a 41.4kWh battery while the 278km variant is equipped with a 40.86kWh one.
+The Ruitaite EM10 is powered by an electric motor producing 61 hp and 205N·m.
+There are three range variants, the 215 km, 255 km and 278 km variants all have the same top speed of 85 km/h.
+The 255 km variant is equipped with a 41.4kWh battery while the 278 km variant is equipped with a 40.86kWh one.